-Madeleine Kennedy is a curator whose practice focuses on experimental and feminist approaches to exhibition-making.
-She is a doctoral candidate in Contemporary Art History and Theory at the Ruskin School of Art.
+Madeleine Kennedy is an independent curator whose practice focuses on feminist and anti-ableist exhibition-making.
+She is currently reading for an AHRC-funded DPhil in Contemporary Art History and Theory at the Ruskin School of Art.

 Madeleine has varied exhibition-making experience, having held curatorial roles at the Laing Art Gallery, Hatton Gallery, Firstsite Gallery, and Tate Britain, and undertaken curatorial and research projects for organisations including the Northern Gallery for Contemporary Art, MIMA, Western Front Vancouver and ICI New York.
 She has also curated projects in collaboration with The NewBridge Project, Arts Council Collection, Guildhall Art Gallery, and the National Portrait Gallery.
 From 2015 to 2017 she was a member of the inaugural Emerging Curators Group co-convened by the British Art Network and Tate.
 As a disabled curator, Madeleine is also passionate about increasing representation at board level in order to enable overdue change in the cultural sector, and was herself elected to the board of the Art Fund in 2020, becoming one of only 3% of UK trustees under 30.
 She now works with a number of charities to provide mentoring to young people from underrepresented backgrounds who want to pursue curatorial and governance roles, and was a member of the 2021 cohort of Clore Leadership’s disabled-led Inclusive Cultures programme.